 You might be wondering what all this has got to do with AI.
 Well, I believe this technology is the secret sauce that helps successful businesses meet these challenges.
 AI has the potential to drastically increase employee efficiency, preserve costs, and grow a loyal customer base.
 Here’s how:

-Super-charging the customer experience
+Super-charging the customer experience with AI

 AI is helping companies make better decisions, faster, by automating the role of the data scientist.
 Using customer data, this technology can quickly and accurately find correlations your teams might have missed.
 It can then use this insight to predict customer preferences and create a personalised experience for them.